kafkas/firewalk/packages/admin/docs/API.md

 ### .withConfig(config)

-Updates the specified keys of the traversal configuration.
+Applies the specified traversal config values.
+Creates and returns a new traverser rather than modify the existing instance.

 #### Arguments